Summer Doctoral Institute

 - Submit their work to be published in a top journal in their field

 The heart of the Summer Doctoral Institute program is the mentoring relationship between the doctoral scholars and GW faculty members.
-By agreeing to participate in the SDI, faculty mentors commit themselves to being on campus during the two summer months when the students are at GW, and to be available for face-to-face interaction.
-Please note that any GW faculty member in any field may participate so fell free to explore the faculty webpages of various GW schools and departments.
-Additionally the Past Participants page contains information about past projects and faculty who have served as mentors.
+By agreeing to participate in the SDI, Faculty Mentors commit themselves to being on campus during the two summer months when the students are at GW, and to be available for face-to-face interaction.
+Please note that any GW faculty member in any field may participate so feel free to explore the faculty web pages of various GW schools and departments.
+Additionally, the SDI Alumni roster contains information about past projects and faculty members who have served as mentors.

 To learn more about how to participate in the program, please read the Application page.